 • If you spill insulin on your clothes, wash them immediately in cold water.

-• If you spill insulin on a surface, wipe it up with a damp cloth.
+• If you spill insulin on a surface, wipe it with a damp cloth.

 • Do not flush spilled insulin down the toilet.